Find answers to commonly asked questions.

 What happens if I am late picking up my child?

-Our centres’ operational hours are from 7:00am to 6:00pm, and we encourage parents to arrive by 5:45pm to collect their child (which allows time for a brief chat with staff and the gathering of any belongings).
+We encourage parents to arrive 15 minutes prior to your campus closing time to collect their child (which allows time for a brief chat with staff and the gathering of any belongings).
 Please do not be late!
 Parents will be charged $2.00 per minute, per staff member for any child that has not been picked up by 6:00pm.
 If we are not able to make contact with anyone on the child’s ‘pick-up list’, we will then contact the police for further assistance.

 What is the Early Years Learning Framework